People who present a vaccination certificate or a certificate of previous infection are allowed to enter the country.

 Go to the doctor, but call first

-Go to the volcanic eruption site
+Go to the site of the volcanic eruption

-Be in crowded places
+Be in a crowded place

 Go for a drive